How to Decide Windows Autopilot Profile Types | Intune Architecture

 • Require apps with legacy authentication?

-• Any agent in windows 10 which requires domain join?
+• Is there any agent in Windows 10 that requires domain join?

 Resources